polterguy/hyper-core/README.md

 All parameters above are optional, and will be given _"sane defaults"_ if omitted.
-If you want to select only name and email columns, and sort descending by name, from your `camphora` database, and its `customers` table, you can accomplish that with the following URL.
+If you want to select only name and email columns, and sort descending by name, from your `camphora` database, and its `customers` table - You can accomplish that with the following URL.

 ```
 /hyper-core/database/camphora/customers/select?[columns]=name,email&[sort-by]=name&[sort-dir]=desc